qwerty7605/SAD/README.md

 ## Project Architecture

-This system implements a **multi-portal architecture** with three separate frontend applications connecting to a single Laravel backend API.
+This system implements a **multi-portal architecture** with three separate Angular frontend applications connecting to a single Laravel backend API.
 This approach ensures:

 - **Separation of Concerns**: Each portal is isolated with its own codebase and deployment
 - **Load Distribution**: Traffic is distributed across multiple frontend servers
 - **Independent Scaling**: Each portal can be scaled independently based on usage patterns
 - **Role-Based Access**: Clear separation between student, organization admin, and MIS functionalities
 - **Maintainability**: Changes to one portal don't affect others
+- **Consistent Technology Stack**: All portals use Angular for easier knowledge sharing and code reusability
+- **Shared Components**: Common UI components and services can be shared across portals via Angular libraries

 ### System Overview